How do we heal and even grow from the trauma of divorce?

 Yes, no one is asked who initiated his/her divorce.
 Everyone is treated equally.
 In many cases, we have found that the person who initiates the divorce does so because their spouse refuses to change very destructive behaviors, whether they are physical or emotional behaviors; the initiator feels cornered.
 They either accept a lifetime of pain or choose to divorce to salvage what is left of their life.

 Not during the core seminar.
 Men and women are seated at separate tables and given opportunities to share, facilitated by a trained leader.
 We’ve found that these initial discussions are best conducted in gender-specific settings.

 Tell me about the follow-up groups that begin after the seminar.

-Do you have to go to the seminar in able to attend the small groups?
+Do you have to go to the seminar to attend the small groups?

 Questions?
 Feel free to drop us an email.